 Menon was apprehensive that there was a feeling that Congress leaders mistrusted the permanent Services, but Sardar Patel allayed those fears.
 He added that, whatever might have been the attitude of politicians to the Services in the past, he was confident that in the future everyone would play the game.
 For his own part, he would do everything possible to bring about a most cordial atmosphere between the Cabinet and the Services.
 And he kept his word.

-They then discussed the general situation in the country as a result of partition, and the problem of the princely States in particular.
+They then discussed the general situation in the country as a result of partition, and the problem of the sovereign States in particular.
 Menon told Sardar Patel that under the Cabinet Mission plan, the States need not join any of the Constituent Assemblies, but that they could have particular arrangements with the Government of the Dominion to which they were geographically contiguous.

 After the announcement of the partition, the rulers on the Indian side of the border realized that they should strengthen the Indian Union and so were gradually coming into the Constituent Assembly.
 They, however, zealously guarded their sovereignty, and Menon felt strongly that they should not be rubbed the wrong way.